luisquintanilla/mlnet-workshop/docs/04-evaluation.md

 When using cross validation, because the data is automatically partitioned for you, there's no need to split into train and test sets (although you can if you want to).
 In the previous example, the data is partitioned into 5 folds.
 The overall accuracy of the models is measured by looking at the average metrics (in this case R-Squared).

-Run the application.
+Set the startup project to *TrainConsole* and run the application.
 The result should look similar to the output below:

 ```text
 Cross Validated R-Squared: 0.8736620547207405